PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 | Driver TMC 5160 SilentStepStick      | 700-TMC5160SILENTSTE | 2   |
 | Connector Header Vertical 2POS .54MM | 732-5315-ND          | 2   |

 photo des drivers, connector

 !!! note

-	For the Connector Header you can also buy one with many position and cut it in order to gets 4*8 and 2*2 connectors.
+	Usually 2 Connectors Header of 8 position comme alongside each Driver.
+If it is not the case you can also buy one with many position and cut it in order to gets 4*8 and 2*2 connectors.

 Unpack the Drivers TMC 5160 and the Connector Header strips of 8 pins (x2) and 2 pins(x1), take the breadboard and warm your soldering iron.